-- 1. The Exhibition Divisions will be more standardized and based on historical norms.
-This is done primarily to allow judges to better compete routines against each other.
-The UNARMED and ARMED Exhibition competition will be held to the standard their name designates.
+- 1. The UNARMED and ARMED Exhibition competitions will be held to the standard their name designates.
 The Unarmed Division is just that.
 No rifle, sabers, swords or any other instrument may be used within events in this division at any time.
-Conversely, the Armed Division will require all cadets to enter, exit and perform for the judge using a rifle in all aspects of their routine. - 2.
-NOTE: Those teams seeking to have an exhibition drill with extended period(s) of time with many team members standing without rifle movements will likely NOT be happy with their performance scoring.
+Conversely, the Armed Division will require all cadets to enter, exit and perform for the judge using a rifle in all aspects of their routine.
+NOTE: Those teams seeking to have an exhibition drill with extended period(s) of time with many team members without rifle movements will likely NOT be happy with their score.
 Your job is to impress the judges as a team in the style denoted in your entry within the areas covered on the scoresheet.
-This CANNOT happen by standing and doing nothing for long stretches or doing other items not delineated on the sheet.

-- 3. Judging during any exhibition event is obviously quite subjective.
+This CANNOT happen by doing nothing for long stretches or doing other items not delineated on the sheet. - 2.
+Judging during any exhibition event is obviously quite subjective.
 However, all judges are asked to look primarily at the mechanics of the routine as well as the togetherness and "snap" the unit presents -- while also reviewing with equal intensity the overall style and flow of the performance.
-The scoresheet maintains points for many disparate areas of the routine and judges are trained to look in ALL OF THESE AREAS ONLY to provide scores. - 4.
+The scoresheet maintains points for many disparate areas of the routine and judges are trained to look in ALL OF THESE AREAS ONLY to provide scores. - 3.
 While the degree of difficulty a unit displays is also a strong consideration in judging, flawless perfection cannot be overlooked.
-These are the two basic components in play in all exhibition drill. - 5.
+These are the two basic components in play in all exhibition drill. - 4.
 Nobody receives bonus points for large groups of competing cadets in the team exhibition component, however judges are told when computing scores they MUST take into consideration the size and complexity of the routines when scoring several areas on the scoresheet.
-Certainly more cadets would likely make more difficulty. - 6.
+Certainly more cadets would likely make more difficulty. - 5.
 The scoresheets for Team, Dual & Solo Exhibition are all virtually identical.
-These scoresheets should be studied to learn how your performances may be tailored to have the best chance of receiving the maximum points available in these events. - 7.
-Space limitations just outside the entrance to the exhibition areas may force a team utilizing correct formation spacing to either start their performance with cadets just inside the entrance boundary, or complete their performance with halted cadets still just inside the drill area exit.
-If this should occur, the team will not be penalized for boundary or time related issues related to insufficient space to enter exit the drill area with a correctly spaced formation. - 8.
+These scoresheets should be studied to learn how your performances may be tailored to have the best chance of receiving the maximum points available in these events. - 6.
+Space limitations just outside the entrance to exhibition areas may force a team utilizing correct formation spacing to start their performance with cadets just inside the entrance boundary, or complete their performance with halted cadets still just inside the drill area exit.
+If this should occur, the team will not be penalized for boundary or time related issues related to insufficient space to enter exit the drill area with a correctly spaced formation. - 7.
 A 5-point penalty will be assessed on a "first drop" of a rifle in the Armed Division.
 All subsequent drops during a routine of that or other rifles in the performance will maintain a 25-point penalty assessed on the Head Judge's scoresheet.
 This change has been made because a dropped rifle realistically generates are far higher overall score drop than just the penalty.
 Handling of the Weapon, Precision and even Overall Impression can lose points.
 While rifle control is of huge importance, one drop is something we wish to make less of a "death sentence".
 See Page 5 of this document for definition of a dropped rifle.